phamvv/ffmediaelement/README.md

 - Current Status: (2019-12-28) - Release 4.2.330 is now available, (see the <a href="https://github.com/unosquare/ffmediaelement/releases">Releases</a>)
 - NuGet Package available here: https://www.nuget.org/packages/FFME.Windows/
 - FFmpeg Version: 4.2.1 <a href="https://ffmpeg.zeranoe.com/builds/win32/shared/ffmpeg-4.2.1-win32-shared.zip">32-bit</a> or <a href="https://ffmpeg.zeranoe.com/builds/win64/shared/ffmpeg-4.2.1-win64-shared.zip">64-bit</a>
-- SoundTouch Audio Processing Library 2.1.1.0 <a href="https://www.surina.net/soundtouch/download.html">copy 'SoundTouch_x64.dll' to c:\ffmpeg\x64 if run Window 64 bit and then rename to 'SoundTouch.dll'</a>
+- SoundTouch Audio Processing Library 2.1.1.0 <a href="https://www.surina.net/soundtouch/download.html">SoundTouch Library</a>
 - BREAKING CHANGE: Starting realease 4.1.320 the `Source` dependency property has been downgraded to a notification property.
 Please use the asynchronous `Open` and `Close` methods instead.

 *Please note the current NuGet realease might require a different version of the FFmpeg binaries than the ones of the current state of the source code.*